Discovering the Causes of IBD

 Ivan Vujkovic-Cvijin, PhD, and his team seek to identify gut microbes that spur harmful inflammation in inflammatory bowel diseases (IBD) as well as other human inflammatory diseases.
-Vujkovic-Cvijin has identified gut microbial signatures that may contribute to HIV-associated inflammatory diseases, immunotherapy responses in the setting of cancer, and various monogenic immune diseases.
+Vujkovic-Cvijin has identified gut microbial signatures that may contribute to HIV-associated inflammatory diseases, immunotherapy responses in the setting of cancer and various monogenic immune diseases.
 Vujkovic-Cvijin's Lab is actively seeking to uncover methods by which to modulate the human gut microbiota for therapeutic benefit.

 Have Questions or Need Help?